Attractive appearance? Complete talent? Vibrant dance moves? Music videos with billions of views?

 K-pop focuses on the singer's image and eye-catching choreography to convince the audience.
 At the same time, K-pop has been very early to update music products on international platforms such as Youtube, and the development of Youtube helps K-pop reach the global audience as expected.

-During 2013-2015, a music streaming platform also started to gain popularity and gradually created a sustainable user base, Spotify.
+During 2013-2015, a music streaming platform also began to gain popularity and gradually created a sustainable user base, Spotify.
 And of course, K-pop also quickly became one of the popular genres on this platform.

 The digitalization of K-pop to audiences is further reinforced by the high connectivity of social networks such as Twitter and Facebook - which lay the foundation for connecting international fan communities with Korean idols.